nodejs/nodejs.org-archive/doc/about/organization/index.md

 someone in the community may come along and decide to help us.

 Discussions on issues should be civil and empathetic towards the reporter and community participating in them.
-The reporter has taken the time to inform of us of what they believe to be a deficiency in Node.js and even if we may not always agree, we should still treat each other with respect.
+The reporter has taken the time to inform us of what they believe to be a deficiency in Node.js and even if we may not always agree, we should still treat each other with respect.